Schema Payload Validation

 }

-The Schema ID validation interceptor also supports validating payload against specific custom constraints for AvroSchema and Protobuf.
+When configured to do so, the Schema Validation interceptor supports validating the value in a Kafka record against a specific set custom constraints for AvroSchema records.
 This is similar to the validations provided by JsonSchema, such as:

 - INT, LONG, FLOAT, DOUBLE: